In Florida, Biden woos Trump ally DeSantis in unity pitch

-BAL HARBOUR, Fla., July 1 (Reuters) - Sitting next to one of his fiercest critics on Thursday, President Joe Biden managed to find a silver lining in the grave tragedy that brought them together.
+BAL HARBOUR, Fla.
+(Reuters) - Sitting next to one of his fiercest critics on Thursday, President Joe Biden managed to find a silver lining in the grave tragedy that brought them together.

 “You know what’s good about this?”
 Biden asked Florida Governor Ron DeSantis, not waiting for an answer.
 “We’re letting the nation know we can cooperate.”